Jeanne Calment, The World’s Oldest Woman, Had An Awful Diet – And Lived To Be 122

 Jeanne Calment spent her life ignoring doctors’ advice for longevity.
-She smoked, she drank, she played with guns, she ate excessive amounts of sugar and red meat, and she never ate breakfast, save for a cup or two of coffee.
+She smoked, she drank, she ate excessive amounts of sugar and red meat, and she never ate breakfast, save for maybe a cup or two of coffee with biscuits.

-She also lived to be 122 years, five months, and 14 days old.
+She also lived to be 122 years and 164 days old.

 Jeanne Calment